schmaustech/hypershift-blog/README.md

 namespace/kni21ns created
 ~~~

-With the namespace created we can move onto creating a pull-secret yaml file in that namespace:
+With the namespace created we can proceed in creating a pull-secret yaml file for that namespace:

 ~~~bash
 cat << EOF > ~/$PULLSECRETNAME.yaml